-For all watercourses or water bodies on which the project is likely to have effects, the EIS will:
+For all watercourses or water bodies on which the Project is likely to have effects, the EIS will:

-- Describe the fish species present on the basis of the surveys carried out and the data available (e.g. electric and experimental fishing, government and historical databases, sport fishing data).
-Identify the sources of the data and provide the information concerning the fishing carried out (e.g. location of sampling stations, catch methods, date of catches, species); - Specify the location and surface area of potential or confirmed fish habitats and describe how they are used by fish (spawning, rearing, growth, feeding, migration, overwintering); - Locate and describe suitable habitats for species at risk that appear on federal and provincial lists and that are found or are likely to be found in the study area; - Document any blasting activity near water where vibrations may affect fish behaviour, such as spawning or migrations; and, - For sites where stream crossings are to be installed, constructed or modified, determine the need to ensure free passage of fish.
-If the proponent believes that it is not necessary to ensure free passage of fish, it will explain why by demonstrating that there is a natural barrier to free passage of fish at or near the site of the work, or that the habitat upstream of the work is of marginal quantity and quality.
-The proponent can also consider the anticipated state of the stream following the project operations to justify its conclusion.
+describe the fish species present on the basis of the surveys carried out and the data available (e.g. electric and experimental fishing, government and historical databases, sport fishing data, traditional and local knowledge).
+Identify the sources of the data and provide the information concerning the fishing carried out (e.g. location of sampling stations, catch methods, date of catches, species importance of each fish species in terms of its role in Aboriginal subsistence and commercial fishing and Aboriginal cultural activities)

+- specify the location and areas of potential or confirmed fish habitats and describe how they are used by fish (spawning, rearing, growth, feeding, migration, overwintering), - locate and describe suitable habitats for species at risk that appear on federal and provincial lists and that are found or are likely to be found in the study area, - document any blasting activity near water where vibrations may affect fish behaviour, such as spawning or migrations - indicate how fish passage will be maintained for sites where stream crossings are to be installed, constructed or modified - The EIS will describe marine plants, including all benthic and detached algae, marine flowering plants, brown algae, red algae, green algae and phytoplankton

-Birds.
-Wildlife and their Habitat
+Wildlife and Wildlife Habitat

-The EIS will describe migratory and non-migratory birds (including waterfowl, raptors, shorebirds, marsh birds and other landbirds), ungulates, furbearers, amphibians, small mammals, and their habitat at the project site and within the local and regional areas.
-The results of any baseline surveys and a description of the methodology will be included.
+The EIS will describe migratory and non-migratory birds (including waterfowl, raptors, shorebirds, marsh birds and other land birds), ungulates, furbearers, amphibians, small mammals, bats, reptiles, invertebrates, and their habitat at the project site and within the local and regional areas.
+The EIS will include an assessment of wildlife habitat features, including for example mineral licks, bat roosts/hibernacula, and wallows.
+The results of any baseline surveys and a description of their methodologies will be included.
+The survey methodologies used will be by inventory group following RISC or other appropriate standards (for example, bird inventory groups include songbirds, woodpeckers, swallows and swifts, shorebirds, waterfowl, riverine birds, raptors, Marbled Murrelet, nighthawks and poorwills).
+Discussion of the results will include abundance, distribution and diversity, as well as habitat use.